-If you know How to identify High potential Employees, you will also see that they constantly chase after new opportunities for their career growth.
-Although investing in high potential employees is ideal, retaining them for the long run is inevitable.
+If you know how to identify HiPos, you will notice that they are always chasing after new opportunities in their careers.
+Investing in HiPos is ideal, but retaining them in the long run is inevitable.

 1. Lack of Growth

-Though everyone at the company works towards the same goal, the pace and strategy differ from one another.
-It applies to a newbie to high-potential employees.
+While everyone at the company may work towards the same goal, the pace and strategy, however, differ from one another.
+It applies to both a new employee and a HiPo employee.
 Thus, the managers or heads are appointed to pacify the process.

-These employees don’t quit from their companies, but they quit from their managers; They don’t leave their employments but their bosses.
-These employees do not willingly work for a boss who puts their career prospects and special openings at risk at the cost of one unfortunate situation.
-The manager impacts so much of an employee’s work involvement.
+There is a saying that employees don’t quit their jobs, but they quit their managers.
+These employees do not willingly work for managers who put their career prospects at the cost of an unfortunate situation.
+How a manager treats employees can leave an impact on an employee’s work involvement.

-A study shows that managers account for a percentage of 70 for the engagement of employees yet 39% of workers in a study of turnover said that their managers failed to keep promises, while 37% reported that their bosses didn’t give them credit for hard work.
+Studies have shown that managers are accountable for 70% of the employee engagement.
+Yet 39% of employees in a study on turnover said their managers failed to keep promises, while 37% reported that their managers failed to credit them for their hard work.

 3. Lack of Recognition

-Although we have uncovered the cause of why the high potential employees leave their job, these are only a few out of the numerous reasons.
-Let us now address the ways on how to retain a HiPo employee.
+Now that we have uncovered the cause of why high-potential employees leave their job, let us address the following ways on how to retain a HiPo employee:

-High-potential employees need to know that somebody values the commitments they make towards the company.
-By recognizing their work and reaffirming their significance to the organization, companies communicate that they are esteemed.
-On the off chance that they feel like they are being treated as an expendable resource, they may look for another boss that will appreciate them or get to be separated as a way of putting the passionate gap between themselves and their work.
+High-potential employees need to know that the commitments they make are valued and valuable.
+Recognising their work and reaffirming their significance to the organisation communicate that they are esteemed.
+However, if they are treated as an expendable resource, they may look for another boss who will appreciate them.

 Compliment their work